Trapeze

-A trapeze is a short horizontal bar hung by ropes or metal straps from a ceiling support.
+A trapeze is a short horizontal bar hung by ropes, metal straps, or chains, from a ceiling support.
 It is an aerial apparatus commonly found in circus performances.
 Trapeze acts may be static, spinning (rigged from a single point), swinging or flying, and may be performed solo, double, triple or as a group act.

 The name of the apparatus reflects the trapezoid shape made by the horizontal bar, ropes and ceiling support.

 History

-The art of trapeze performance is reported to have been developed by Jules Léotard, a young French acrobat and aerialist, in Toulouse in the mid-1800s.
+The art of trapeze performance is reported to have been developed by Jules Léotard, a young French acrobat and aerialist, in Toulouse in the mid-19th century.
 He is said to have used his father's swimming pool to practice.
 However, the name "trapeze" can be found in books dating as far back as twenty years earlier, before Léotard was born.
-One such example is George Roland’s “An Introductory Course of Modern Gymnastic Exercises”, published in 1832.
+One such example is George Roland's “An Introductory Course of Modern Gymnastic Exercises”, published in 1832.
 Roland proposes the idea that the trapeze might owe its origin to Colonel Amoros, but ultimately deems the question of origin "unimportant to the present subject".

 The name was applied in French (trapèze) from the resemblance of the apparatus to a trapezium or irregular four-sided figure.